iSEngLab/AwesomeLLM4APR/README.md

 ## 🔥🔥 New Papers

-> We use an LLM-based bot to fetch new LLM4APR papers and update this repository with regular human curation; for the raw, unreviewed bot updates, see this [file](https://github.com/iSEngLab/AwesomeLLM4APR/blob/bot_updates/update.md).
 1. 🔥A Comprehensive Survey of AI-Driven Advancements and Techniques in Automated Program Repair and Code Generation  [2024-arXiv]
 2. 🔥SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents [2024-NeurIPS]
 3. 🔥CORE: Resolving Code Quality Issues using LLMs [2024-FSE]